daostack/arc.js-scripts/README.md

     Script | Purpose
     ---------|----------
-    daoCreate | create a DAO given a json spec for the DAO daoListParticipants | list participants in the given DAO, by reputation ethTransfer | transfer ETH from one account to another tokenTransfer | transfer tokens from one account to another tokenMint | mint tokens to an account
+    daoCreate | create a DAO given a json spec for the DAO daoParticipantsList | list participants in the given DAO, by reputation ethTransfer | transfer ETH from one account to another tokenTransfer | transfer tokens from one account to another tokenMint | mint tokens to an account